SBX/Mechanics

 A command normal is performed by pressing a specific direction with a specific button.

-Every character has a 6M attack which hits overhead, launches, and is special cancelable.
+Every character has a 6B attack which hits overhead.

 Throw and Air Throw